zhuchini/100-days-of-code/log.md

 **Today's Progress**: I Took a break from FreeCodeCamp and worked on my article website.

 **Thoughts**: Bootstrap can only provide so much.
 I felt limited in terms of design and I'm going to use my own classes and divs from now on.

+### Day 15: June 24

+**Today's Progress**: I worked a little bit on Intermediate Algorithm Scripting from FreeCodeCamp because it was a holiday.

+**Thoughts**: I found it very hard and had to google the solution for every challenge.
+I need more practice and read more resources.